srp33/WishBuilder/README.md

 1. You will need an active account on the BYU Supercomputer.
 If you don't currently have an active account, please go to https://marylou.byu.edu and click on "Request an Account."
 Read the information on that page.
 Then request an account, listing me as a mentor.
 When it asks what type of work you plan to perform, explain this research project briefly.
 Indicate that you will execute custom Python and/or R scripts, that you expect to execute only single-core jobs, and that these jobs will typically require 1-4 GB of memory per job.
 2. If you haven't already done so, create a [GitHub](https://github.com/) account.
-3. Send an email to me with your GitHub user ID and request that I add you as a contributor to [https://github.com/srp33/WishBuilder](https://github.com/srp33/WishBuilder).
+3. Send an email to me with your GitHub user ID and request to be added as a contributor to [https://github.com/srp33/WishBuilder](https://github.com/srp33/WishBuilder).

 ## Preparing a Dataset